 #4.
 Family Nurse Practitioner (General Nurse Practitioners)

 Average Salary: $111,680

-#3—Director of Surgical Services
+#3.
+Director of Surgical Services

 Average Salary: $117,715

-One of the highest paying nursing jobs with BSN credentials, the Director of Surgical Services holds a multifaceted role within a hospital or outpatient clinic’s surgical wing.
-This nursing professional oversees the overall operations of a surgical department, including its personnel, budget, resources, and outcomes.
-Specific tasks of a surgical services director may include supervising and evaluating the work of other members of the surgical team, purchasing surgical equipment as necessary, ensuring excellent patient care, and making plans for departmental changes and improvements.
+The Director of Surgical Services is among the highest-paid nursing jobs with BSN credentials.
+This surgical nurse manager holds a multifaceted role within a hospital or outpatient clinic’s surgical wing.
+He or she oversees the operations of a surgical department, including the surgical nurse staff.
+This also includes the department’s budget, resources, and outcomes.
+Specific tasks of a surgical services director may include supervising and evaluating the work of other members of the surgical team.
+He or she may also be required to buy surgical equipment as necessary.
+Other possible duties include ensuring excellent patient care and planning departmental improvements.

-#2—Chief Nursing Officer
+#2.
+Chief Nursing Officer